devdaud/daud-hash/README.md

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time playing games
+- ⚡ Fun fact: I waste most of my time playing games and watching tv series

 ## 🛠️ Technologies and Tools I use: